beeckcenter/softwarecollaborative.org/landscape-report.md

 ## Executive Summary

-Since the 1960s, intergovernmental software cooperatives have quietly underpinned and facilitated the operations of government throughout the United States.
+Since the 1960s, intergovernmental software collaboratives have quietly underpinned and facilitated the operations of government throughout the United States.
 These organizations are made up of two or more agencies, jointly supporting the development of software for their collective use, operating under some kind of a governance structure.
 Today there are many dozens of intergovernmental software collaboratives providing the software that operate DMVs, highway departments, libraries, labor agencies, insurance commissions, and transit agencies, for example.
 These are often housed at long-standing non-profit organizations that coordinate the interests of these agencies.
-Co-ops are attractive to agencies because of their break-even low costs and their software’s low risk of failure, compared to custom software development.
+Collaboratives are attractive to agencies because of their break-even low costs and their software’s low risk of failure, compared to custom software development.

-Collectively, co-ops’ budgets are hundreds of millions of dollars annually, but individually some of them operate successfully on shoestring budgets that are otherwise unheard of in government.
+Collectively, collaboratives’ budgets are hundreds of millions of dollars annually, but individually some of them operate successfully on shoestring budgets that are otherwise unheard of in government.
 Some of their services are so crucial that, were they to disappear today, state agencies across the nation would be brought to their knees.
-Paradoxically, co-ops are so little known that few state CIOs could name more than a couple of them.
+Paradoxically, collaboratives are so little known that few state CIOs could name more than a couple of them.

-Successful co-ops tend to have a clear governance structure, deliver value to users incrementally, and focus relentlessly on user needs.
-New co-ops should start by identifying a shared need, seek to solve a small problem, operate under a clear governance structure, architect software to suit the needs of the members, and work in the open.
+Successful collaboratives tend to have a clear governance structure, deliver value to users incrementally, and focus relentlessly on user needs.
+New collaboratives should start by identifying a shared need, seek to solve a small problem, operate under a clear governance structure, architect software to suit the needs of the members, and work in the open.

-Software cooperatives have a track record of reliably building and maintaining essential technical infrastructure for government.
+Software collaboratives have a track record of reliably building and maintaining essential technical infrastructure for government.
 Private-sector grant makers should consider funding these organizations to improve government service delivery.
 Before requesting funding for major software procurements, agencies should determine whether there are existing co-ops that could solve the problem.
 When funding major software procurements, appropriators should consider requiring agencies to develop and share that software with peer agencies.

 ##